vk8459698/Ace-step-refactored/README.md

     ...
     ```

-5. Create a dataset that only contains the filenames, not the audio data:
+3. Create a dataset that only contains the filenames, not the audio data:
     ```pwsh
-    python convert2hf_dataset_new.py --data_dir C:\data\audio --output_name C:\data\audio_filenames"
+    python convert2hf_dataset_new.py --data_dir C:\data\audio --output_name C:\data\audio_filenames
     ```
-    where `--data_dir` is a directory containing audio files.

-6. Load the audios, do the preprocessing, save to a new dataset:
+4. Load the audios, do the preprocessing, save to a new dataset:
     ```pwsh
     python preprocess_dataset_new.py --input_name C:\data\audio_filenames --output_name C:\data\audio_prep
     ```